Tape correction (surveying): Correction due to tension

 $U_w$ is the unit weight of the tape; kilograms per cubic centimeter.

 For steel tapes, the value for $U_w$ is $7.866 \times 10^{-3} kg/cm^3$.

 Correction due to incorrect tape length

 Manufacturers of measuring tapes do not usually guarantee the exact length of tapes, and standardization is a process where a standard temperature and tension are determined at which the tape is the exact length.
 The nominal length of tapes can be affected by physical imperfections, stretching or wear.
-Constant use of tapes cause wear, tapes can become kinked and may be improperly repaired when breaks occur.
+Constant use of tapes causes wear, tapes can become kinked and may be improperly repaired when breaks occur.

 The correction due to tape length is given by: